Social Media Analytics, What’s Important?

 3) Reach – the potential unique viewers a post could have (so the number of different sets of eyeballs seeing your post.)

 Other metrics to look at depending on which measurement tool you are using:

 1) Share of voice – how much of the online world is talking about you compared to your competition – hard to stay at the top because of competition but certainly a metric to watch

 3) Conversions – you converted somebody to do something.
 The visitor is no longer just browsing through your site.
-They took an action and purchased something or gave you their email address to download a white paper, subscribe to an email newsletter, downloaded a coupon, etc. The term conversions can be applied when you “convert” a browser into somebody who has given you something to receive something from your business.
+They took an action and purchased something or gave you their email address to download a white paper, subscribe to an email newsletter, downloaded a coupon, etc. The term conversion can be applied when you “convert” somebody visiting your site into doing something.

 4) Response rate/time – how fast is your team responding to consumers?
 If your business is one that has a Trip Advisor profile you can see review response rate in your dashboard.
 This is a great measurement to see how your employees are doing and an opportunity to see your super stars as well!